BlueWebNodes/bluewebnodes.github.io/_posts/support/2025-6-1-css-javascript-libraries.md

 CSS and JavaScript animation libraries are pre-written code that help you build websites faster by offering ready-to-use styles and interactive features.
 Instead of coding everything from scratch, you can still create professional, high-performance web animations with ease.

+Using CSS and JavaScript libraries can save development time, ensure consistency, and simplify complex projects, while providing reliable, cross-browser solutions.

 Today, I’ll introduce some of my favorite CSS and JavaScript libraries.

 ## CSS Animation Libraries